WOUAF: Weight Modulation for User Attribution and Fingerprinting in Text-to-Image Diffusion Models: Experiments

 \subsection{Attribution Accuracy and Image Quality}

-We conduct a comprehensive evaluation of \textbf{WOUAF}, focusing on attribution accuracy and image quality.
-The assessment involved the MS-COCO test set and the LAION-aesthetics dataset, which was not used during the fine-tuning stage.
-The results, shown in Table~\ref{tab:attribution_acc}, highlight the robust performance of our methodology.
+We conduct a comprehensive evaluation of WOUAF, focusing on attribution accuracy and image quality.
+The assessment involves the MS-COCO~\cite{lin2014microsoft} test set and the LAION-Aesthetics~\cite{schuhmann2022laion} dataset, which are excluded from the training phase.
+The results, detailed in~\cref{tab:attribution_acc}, showcase the efficacy of our method.

-Our variants, Ours-conv and Ours-all, demonstrated superior attribution accuracy compared to DWT, indicating successful decoding of embedded fingerprints from the output images.
-This strong performance was maintained even when compared to RivaGAN, a specialized fingerprinting model, reinforcing the validity of our approach.
-Crucially, this level of attribution accuracy was achieved without significant image quality degradation.
-Deviations in FID scores and Clip-scores compared to the original SD were minimal, indicating negligible impact on output image quality, as further evidenced by qualitative examples in Figure~\ref{fig:qualatative_example}.
-These results underscore the efficacy of \textbf{WOUAF} in applications that necessitate reliable fingerprinting while maintaining high-quality image generation.
-Uncurated image collections can be found in the supplementary material.
+Our variants, namely WOUAF-conv and WOUAF-all, demonstrate superior performance in attribution accuracy over DAG~\cite{kim2020decentralized}, indicating their proficiency in accurately decoding embedded fingerprints from the generated images.
+These variants also show competitive results when compared to Stable Signature~\cite{stable_signature}, reinforcing our methodology's robustness.
+Notably, we achieve this high level of accuracy without significantly compromising image quality.
+Both FID scores and Clip-scores showed minimal variation from the baseline SD model, indicating that our approach has a negligible impact on image output quality.
+This is further corroborated by qualitative examples in~\cref{fig:qualatative_example}, which highlight WOUAF's ability to reliably incorporate fingerprinting without degrading image generation quality.
+For additional insights, uncurated image collections are provided in the Appendix.

-\paragraph{Evaluating Generalizability Across Datasets.} A key feature of our proposed methodology is its design independence from image-text paired datasets for achieving attribution accuracy.
-This property imbues it with the potential for broad applicability across a diverse range of contexts.
-To substantiate this claim, we conducted an experiment in which our variant models were trained exclusively on the ImageNet dataset.
-We subsequently evaluated the performance of these ImageNet-trained models on the MS-COCO test set as well as a randomly selected portion of the LAION-aesthetics datasets.

-The evaluation results, as seen in Table~\ref{tab:attribution_imagenet}, effectively corroborate our assertion.
-Our methodology demonstrates compelling performance, with both our variants, achieving high attribution accuracy and maintaining image generation quality.
-These results underscore our method's independence from the use of text-image paired datasets, thereby establishing its broad applicability in diverse scenarios where reliable fingerprinting and high-quality image generation are required.
-Additional samples can be found in the supplementary materials.

-\paragraph{Robustness Across Generation Hyperparameters.} In the exploration of model fingerprinting, we acknowledge that users, once in possession of their fingerprinted SD model, may choose to manipulate a variety of hyperparameters in image generation.
-To ensure the robustness of our proposed approach, we have conducted a comprehensive set of experiments with varying parameters such as the scheduler, number of time steps, and guidance scale.
-These parameters can significantly influence the quality of images generated, making it essential to thoroughly validate our method across an array of configurations.